-7 Reasons Nepal Should Be on Your 2018 Travel List
+7 Reasons Nepal Should Be Your Next Destination

 You can find a meal in Kathmandu for about 400 rupees.
 That’s the equivalent of £3.
 Or, off the tourist track, you can have endless servings of Dhal Baht for as little as 150 rupees.
 It’s easy to book hostels and hotels at short-notice too, making it a backpacker’s dream destination.